 Back to the vinyl: the title of the album on the record labels is ELVIS’ GOLD RECORDS, VOL. 2.
 Note that here a comma was used as punctuation and “Volume” was abbreviated.

-The jacket and the records remained this way from the album’s release in 1959 into 1961.
+The jacket and the records remained this way from the album’s release in 1959.
 In 1962, the album was released in “electronically reprocessed stereo” as LSP-2075(e), and—lo and behold!—the phrase “50,000,000 Elvis Fans Can’t Be Wrong” appeared on the record’s labels for the first time.

 The corresponding mono records also had their labels changed to reflect the alteration in titles.